DonP1r3lly/ESP32/README.md

 # ESP32-S2
 The code was written by DAVID MARTINEZ.
+STABLE SOFTWARE, NO MORE UPDATES

 The software provided for ESP32-S2 is designed to detect and classify Wi-Fi networks, being able to identify and categorize them based on the channel used and signal strength.
 It can assist in locating the position of a router and the signal strength at different points in your home, allowing you to verify the coverage.
 Please note that this software is still in development.